nfabbiane/pylife/README.md

     make examples example=<name-of-the-example>

-### `cannon`: Goseper's gliders cannon
+### `cannon`: Gosper's gliders cannon
-The Goseper's gliders cannon is taken as initial condition.
+The Gosper's gliders cannon is taken as initial condition.
 The output is the file `examples/cannon.gif` that collects in an animated image the time evolution of the map.